 The Company is exposed to various market risks.
 These risks arise from transactions entered into in the normal course of business.
-The Company utilizes derivative financial instruments such as physical forward contracts, swaps and options (Energy Derivatives) to mitigate the impact of changes in its natural gas businesses on its operating results and cash flows.
+The Company utilizes derivative financial instruments such as physical forward contracts, swaps and options (energy derivatives) to mitigate the impact of changes in its natural gas businesses on its operating results and cash flows.

 Cash Flow Hedges.
-During each of the six month periods ended June 30, 2005 and 2006, hedge ineffectiveness resulted in a gain of less than \$1 million from derivatives that qualify for and are designated as cash flow hedges.
+During each of the three-month and nine-month periods ended September 30, 2005 and 2006, hedge ineffectiveness resulted in a gain of less than \$1 million from derivatives that qualify for and are designated as cash flow hedges.
 No component of the derivative instruments' gain or loss was excluded from the assessment of effectiveness.
 If it becomes probable that an anticipated transaction will not occur, the Company realizes in net income the deferred gains and losses previously recognized in accumulated other comprehensive loss.
 Once the anticipated transaction occurs, the accumulated deferred gain or loss recognized in accumulated other comprehensive loss is reclassified and included in the Company's Condensed Statements of Consolidated Income under the "Expenses" caption "Natural gas."
 Cash flows resulting from these transactions in non-trading energy derivatives are included in the Condensed Statements of Consolidated Cash Flows in the same category as the item being hedged.
-As of June 30, 2006, the Company expects \$1 million (\$0.6 million after-tax) in accumulated other comprehensive loss to be reclassified as an increase in Natural gas expense during the next twelve months.
+As of September 30, 2006, the Company expects \$18 million (\$12 million after-tax) in accumulated other comprehensive income to be reclassified as a decrease in Natural gas expense during the next twelve months.

-The maximum length of time the Company is hedging its exposure to the variability in future cash flows using financial instruments is primarily two years with a limited amount of exposure up to ten years.
+The maximum length of time the Company is hedging its exposure to the variability in future cash flows using financial instruments is primarily two years with a limited amount up to ten years.
 The Company's policy is not to exceed ten years in hedging its exposure.

 Other Derivative Financial Instruments.
 The Company enters into certain derivative financial instruments to manage physical commodity price risks that do not qualify or are not designated as cash flow or fair value hedges under SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" (SFAS No. 133).
 While the Company utilizes these financial instruments to manage physical commodity price risks, it does not engage in proprietary or speculative commodity trading.
-During the three months ended June 30, 2005 and 2006, the Company recognized net gains of \$4 million and net losses of less than \$1 million, respectively, on these derivative financial instruments which are included in the Condensed Statements of Consolidated Income under the "Expenses" caption "Natural gas."
-During the six months ended June 30, 2005 and 2006, the Company recognized net gains of \$6 million and net losses of \$8 million, respectively.
+During the three months ended September 30, 2005 and 2006, the Company recognized unrealized net gains of \$2 million and \$23 million, respectively, on the derivative financial instruments that had not yet been settled.
+During the nine months ended September 30, 2005 and 2006, the Company recognized unrealized net gains of \$3 million and \$37 million, respectively.
+These derivative gains and losses are included in the Condensed Statements of Consolidated Income under the "Expenses" caption "Natural gas."